mx101/NotGalaga/DEVELOPMENT.md

 - 6:25am - Keeping track of shots fired by the player and shots landed

 - 6:30am - Changes to earning score, specifically about whether the enemy is in formation or not

+- 6:45am - Made some adjustments to enemy spawn coordinates

+- 7:00am - Created PathPlotter() function that creates a queue based on a default frame_count in which we want the enemy to travel from point A to point B in.